Brewing your best "cuppa"

 Experimenting

-Try experimenting, using the guide notes below as a starting point.
+Try experimenting, using the guidance notes below as a starting point.

 Refer to our Blog

 Example 2: Black tea variations range between high-grade, large loose leaf (SFTGFOP 1) to fannings grade (CTC) fine cut or broken leaf grades.
-Normally, low-grades teas will brew faster than high-grade teas
+Normally, low-grade teas will brew faster than high-grade teas

 Temperature